-Concerned about diabetes and how to prevent it?
-Did you know there's a resource just for you?
-Visit diabetesfreenc.com to learn about prediabetes, determine your risk, and find diabetes prevention programs (DPPs) in your county or area.
+Are your employees concerned about diabetes and how to prevent it?
+There's a resource just for them - and you!
+Encourage your employees to visit diabetesfreenc.com to learn about prediabetes, determine their risk, and find diabetes prevention programs (DPPs) in their county or area.

 The website offers a directory of all the Centers for Disease Control and Preventionrecognized DPPs offered online and onsite in North Carolina.
-Some classes are free or offer a low-cost option.
+There are free and lowcost options available in North Carolina.
 Look for the "Free/Low-Cost Class" designation in your county under the Find a Program section.
 In addition, State Health Plan members can find more information and health tips on the Diabetes Resource Center on the Plan's website.
 Get started today on staying diabetes free!